dosoriobdg/ionic-timepicker/README.md

 # Ionic TimePicker
-Solution for incorrect hour when the timepicker is selected multiple times

-For more information visit: this blog for documentation [this link](https://www.logisticinfotech.com/blog/ionic-timepicker-component)
+Please check this blog for documentation [this link](https://www.logisticinfotech.com/blog/ionic-timepicker-component)

 Here is how it looks